| Open

 to the great tech wreck of 2000 and continues to affect strategic investment

-“[Excite@Home] squandered a fortune creating content
+decisions within the telecommunications industry.
+Examples 5.3 Money wasted on content “[Excite@Home] squandered a fortune creating content

 nobody wanted.
 Ask the millions of Excite@Home subscribers what they